Emmanuel-Roy/Emoo-Boy/Resources/Gameboy Doctor Rev/README.md

-### Drag and drop the CPU.c into the main program.
+#### Drag and drop the CPU.c and CPU.h files into the main program.